digiaonline/yii-paymentmanager/README.md

 ### Installation and configuration

-The easiest way to install the payment manager is to use Composer.
+The easiest way to install payment manager is to use Composer.
 Add the following to your composer.json file:

 ```js